vignesh191/coreUIDashboard/README.md

 ## Instructions to run on local machine server
 1. Make sure you have Node.js (w/ npm) and React.js installed.
 2. Download this repo's contents in a parent folder and using terminal, cd into this folder
-3. Run "npm install" in terminal to first required dependencies for this admin template
+3. Run "npm install" in terminal to first download required dependencies for this admin template
 4. Run "npm start" to view this template in localhost:3000

 ## Notes Regarding using/editing this "clean" Template